How Does LendingTree Get Paid?

 Earn 3X points on travel

-The card awards 3x points for commercial air travel, 2x points for gas and groceries, and 1 point for all other eligible purchases.
+The card awards 3x points for commercial air travel, 2x points for eligible groceries, select digital entertainment, newspapers and cable TV, and 1 point for all other eligible purchases.

 Lounge access

-The UBS Visa Infinite Credit Card offers members access to 1,300+ airport lounges with a complimentary Priority Pass™ Select membership and an unlimited number of guests (enrollment required).
+As a UBS Visa Infinite Credit Card cardholder you have access to 1,300+ lounges with Priority Pass™ Select membership.
+You’re also able to share lounge access with an unlimited number of guests.

 Personalized concierge services

-The card’s major selling point is its in-house UBS concierge and customer service benefit, which aims to be a step up from the traditional concierge benefits of other Visa Signature and Visa Infinite-branded products.
+A major selling point for the UBS Visa Infinite Credit Card is its in-house UBS concierge and customer service.
+It’s a substantial step up from the concierge services provided by Visa Signature and Visa Infinite-branded products.
 With your UBS Visa Infinite Credit Card you’ll get 24/7 access to UBS customer service and a concierge service that allows you to:

 • Research and plan travel